High kings, history and heroes

 Visiting the Hill of Tara

 The Hill of Tara is a big, open area, and there is no admission charge.
-We recommend comfortable shoes and warm clothing, as you will be crossing rough ground and the hill is windy and can be cool even in summer.
-Binoculars and a camera can be useful if you have them.
-There is car parking, a great coffee and souvenir shop, and toilets. // How to get to the Hill of Tara // Accommodation at Tara and other things to do // The Hill of Tara on Facebook.
+We recommend: comfortable shoes and warm clothing, as you will be crossing rough ground and the hill is windy and can be cool even in summer; binoculars and a camera can be useful if you have them.
+There is car parking, a great coffee and gift shop, and toilets.
+The Hill of Tara visitor centre is usually open June-August. // How to get to the Hill of Tara // Accommodation at Tara and other things to do // The Hill of Tara on Facebook.

-There is limited access to the hill for people with impaired mobility — but thanks to our new audio guide, you can sit and enjoy a tour over coffee in the gift shop, or even from the comfort of your own armchair.
+There is limited access to the hill for people with impaired mobility — but with our audio guide, you can sit and enjoy a tour over coffee in the gift shop, or even from the comfort of your own armchair.